-Start by importing your list of contacts from your address book (or uploading your contacts from email accounts) of colleagues you would like to invite to connect with on LinkedIn.
+Start by importing your list of contacts from your address book (or upload your contacts from email accounts) of colleagues you would like to invite to connect with on LinkedIn.

 Connect with alumni.
 On LinkedIn: go to “Contacts” and slide down to schools.
 You’ll find a listing of people who graduated from your alma mater, where they have worked and what they’re doing now.
 Assess and connect from this list.